 Natasha is also strongly dedicated to life long learning and strives to undertake professional development and training to further improve her clinical skills and knowledge.

-Formerly trained as a secondary school teacher, Courtney is both a passionate learner and mentor in helping others overcome challenges.
-She has had the opportunity of briefly teaching overseas in Italy, and working at Monash University with bilingual students of secondary and tertiary ages.
+Dually qualified as a secondary school teacher, Courtney is both a passionate learner and mentor in helping others overcome challenges.

-Courtney has experience in delivering assessment and interventions for adult and paediatric clients across the acute, sub-acute, and school settings.
-She is particularly interested in the areas of language and literacy, as well as neurodegenerative disorders and swallowing; and completed her thesis on videofluoroscopic practices in partnership with St Vincent’s Hospital, Melbourne.
+Courtney has clinical experience in the private practice and school sectors, where she has managed the assessment, diagnosis, and intervention of communication disorders in both paediatric and adult clients including those with ASD; Intellectual Disability; ADHD; Global Developmental Delay; and Parkinson’s Disease.
+She is particularly interested in the areas of language; literacy; and Augmentative and Alternative Communication, as well as neurodegenerative disorders and swallowing; and completed her thesis on videofluoroscopic practices in partnership with St Vincent’s Hospital, Melbourne.

 Courtney is looking forward to building supportive relationships with her clients and their families in the Eastern Suburbs of Melbourne.